ReVanced-Extended-Community/Community-Guides/community-wiki/guide-for-beginners.md

 Wait for the patching to be complete.
 It usually takes 2-5 minutes.
-Do not leave the app or it may cancel.
+If you leave the app it may cancel.
 Make sure no errors occur during this step.